NEA Mandates and Structures

 The EGIR working methods shall be as follows:

 • The CRPPH may decide that experts from other relevant organisations should also be invited to the EGIR meeting.
-These organisations may include international organisations, such as the World Health Organisation (WHO) or the International Labour Organisation (ILO), industry groups, such as the World Nuclear Association (WNA) or the Nuclear Energy Institute (NEI), or other relevant stakeholder organisations.
+These organisations may include international organisations, such as the World Health Organisation (WHO) or the International Labour Organisation (ILO), industry groups, such as the World Nuclear Association (WNA), the Nuclear Energy Institute (NEI), and other relevant stakeholder organisations.

-• The EGIR assessments will be submitted to the CRPPH for approval before providing it to the authoring organisation, usually under the written procedure.
-Should time constraints due to consultation period limits and/or EGIR meeting organisational issues make the CRPPH review and approval of EGIR comments impractical, the CRPPH Bureau may be mandated to approve the CRPPH/EGIR comments on behalf of the CRPPH, as appropriate.
+• The EGIR assessments will be submitted to the CRPPH for approval before being provided to the authoring organisation, usually under the written procedure.
+If time constraints due to consultation period limits and/or EGIR meeting organisational issues make the CRPPH review and approval of EGIR comments impractical, the CRPPH Bureau may approve the CRPPH/EGIR comments on behalf of the CRPPH, as appropriate.

 Membership